Our commitment to your privacy

 Why do we collect your personal data?

-If you submit wildlife sighting data to SRPG we collect your personal data so we can keep in touch with you regarding your sighting.
+If you submit biological records to SRPG we collect your personal data so we can keep in touch with you regarding your records.

 As defined by the ICO, the lawful basis for processing your data for these purposes is ‘legitimate interest’.